2363886687/Mamba-Compression-Acceleration-Efficient-papers/README.md

 They propose a method for understanding Mamba process on token-level.
 They calculate "Token-to-Token Importance" from an attention decomposition perspective intrigued by similar works in Transformer.
 The experiment is conducted in field of language models.

 ## Token reduction in ViT
-:rocket Agglomerative Token Clustering ECCV 2024
+🚀 Agglomerative Token Clustering ECCV 2024

 They introduce a classical clustering algorithem, Agglomerative Clustering, to conduct clustering in ViT without anymore learning neither fine-tuning.
 This algorithm starts with every element itself as a cluster, and then these elements are combined iteratively according to some linkage function.
 There're 3 linkage functions used in the paper.
 Finally, they use a weighted average in each cluster.